DiptoSarkar182/private_events/README.md

 ![SS2](./app/assets/images/ss2.PNG)

-## Future Features

-- **Private Events:** Enable users to create exclusive events with attendance by invitation only.
-- **Real-Time Updates:** Implement Action Cable for real-time updates on event invitations and postings.
-- **Email Invitations:** Extend functionality to send event invitations directly to a user's email.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.